tyler-ruff/blazed-city/blazed_city/government/constitution.md

 * [blazed.tel](https://blazed.tel/)
 * [blazed.xyz](https://blazed.xyz/)

-This document shall henceforth serve as a deed [1](#footlinks) representing the full legal ownership of the aforementioned properties.
+This document shall henceforth serve as a deed[^1] representing the full legal ownership of the aforementioned properties.

 All territory located within the Blazed Nation is subject to this constitution, as well as all ordinances published by the Blazed National Government.

 ### Agents
 An organizational unit recognized by the Blazed Government to have self-governing authority and the rights of property/asset ownership shall be referred to as an "agent".
 Types of agencies recognized by the Blazed Nation are as follows:

 * Government Agency (GOV)
 * Business Agency (BIZ)
 * Bot/AI Agency (BOT)